vplauzon/vplauzon.github.io/_posts/2020/1/2020-02-26-broadcasting-events-to-multiple-solutions.md

 At first we thought about [Azure Event Grid](https://docs.microsoft.com/en-us/azure/event-grid/overview).

-Event Grid is great for that scenario as it is a push solutions:  it delivers the events to subscribers.
+Event Grid is great for that scenario as it is a push solution:  it delivers the events to subscribers.

 Now there was security concerns.
 There are different delivery mechanisms (or [handlers](https://docs.microsoft.com/en-us/azure/event-grid/overview#event-handlers)).
-The most obvious one, i.e. a web hook, would required the different solutions to expose a public endpoint for Event Grid to contact.
+The most obvious one, i.e. a web hook, would require the different solutions to expose a public endpoint for Event Grid to contact.
 At the time of this writing, i.e. February 2020, Event Grid doesn't integrate with VNETs.

-That was deamed unacceptable as it brought too much risks.
+That was deemed unacceptable as it brought too much risks.
 The endpoint could be attacked.
 We can now [secure web hooks with AAD authentication](https://docs.microsoft.com/en-us/azure/event-grid/secure-webhook-delivery), but that remains a public endpoint.

 ## Securing publishing

 Before we talk about the second draft, let's address the security concern:  how do we secure publications?

 At first, it seems a little baffling.
-An API seems so easy to secure:  you just lock the door.
-But something that broadcast events...  how do you make sure some events aren't picked up by some actor.
+An API seems so easy to secure:  we just lock the door.
+But something that broadcast events...  how do we make sure some events aren't picked up by some actor.

 A good approach when we have a solution that works in one context but not in another is to take a step back and understand the reasons why the solution works in the former context.